Work Playlists: What’s the Best Music to Listen to at Work?

 One of the most famous scientific studies on productivity and music involves the Mozart Effect.
 Researchers claimed that listening to just a little Mozart daily can help enhance abstract reasoning and that Mozart's piano sonatas induced a subjectively relaxing state.

-The study worked with 36 students split into three groups.
+The researchers in this study split 36 students into three groups.
 The first group listened to a selection of Mozart tracks, the second a relaxation tape, and the third was subjected to 10 minutes of silence.

 Use this playlist for inspiration: